 You can create a simple survey for interested people to answer.
-In the end, you can offer a discount for those who complete it as incentive.
+In the end, you can offer a discount for those who complete it as an incentive.

 Just keep in mind, that you shouldn’t make the survey too intrusive for people.
-That will simply encourage them to ignore it; Have it inserted tastefully and respectfully.
+That will encourage them to ignore it; Have it inserted tastefully and respectfully.
 This gives it a higher rate of responses overall.

 Into the Digital Age

-Running a company in this day and age means you are almost guaranteed to have to adapt to the digital infrastructure that only continues to grow.
+Running a company in this day and age means you are almost guaranteed to adapt to the digital infrastructure that only continues to grow.
 After all, people are not withdrawing from the internet; They’re getting closer to it.

 Going digital is a must if you want to optimize your advertising, reach, profits, and consumer base.
 To do this successfully, you can take steps like making a user-friendly website, using SEO to optimize your online content, establishing a social media presence to keep in touch with your consumers, and finally conducting surveys to optimize your digital presence.